hackclub/hackclub/workshops/notes_to_self/README.md

 </div>
 ```

 `type="text"` just specifies that this input will accept text.
-TODO is this semantics or wat

 If we save and look at live preview, our input looks a little bare.
 We can give it placeholder text by adding: